Renato-Dantas/Renato-Dantas/README.md

 ### Hello!
 Nice to meet you! 👋

 ### About me:
-Passionate about programming, I've started learning about Python and never stopped, developing solutions for my work, creating Machine Learning algorithms and analyzing data to get insights.

-Now I'm on an adventure to become a Front-End Developer.
+I'm graduated on Automation Engineering and passionate about programming.

+I've started with Python and now i'm discovering a whole world on JS.

+I'm working with Front End development using JS, Jquery and React on the e-commerce segment, acting on Vtex and Shopify platforms..

+Also working with development on Wordpress to small clients.

 Please enjoy my jobs and feel free to contribute!